2009 Global Champions Tour

-The 2009 Global Champions Tour was the fourth edition of the Global Champions Tour (GCT), an international show jumping competition series.
-The series was primarily held in Europe, with one event and the final taking place outside the continent.
-Each competition offered a minimum prize fund of €285,000.
-All GCT events were classified as CSI 5*.
+The 2009 Global Champions Tour was the 4th edition of the Global Champions Tour (GCT), an international show jumping competition series.
+The series was primarily held in Europe, with one event and the final hosted outside the continent.
+All competitions were endowed with at least €285,000.
+All GCT events were held as CSI 5*.

-The competitions were held between May 2 and August 23, 2009.
-The final took place in Doha, Qatar, from November 11 to 15, 2009.
+The competitions were held between May 2 and August 23 in 2009.
+The final was held in Doha, Qatar from November 11 to 15, 2009.

-The winner of the 2009 Global Champions Tour Final was Michel Robert of France, riding Kellemoi de Pepita.
+The champion of the Global Champions Tour Final of 2009 was Michel Robert of France on Kellemoi de Pepita.